A massive quiescent galaxy in a group environment at $z=4.53$: Conclusion

 \section{Conclusion}

 We present the spectroscopic confirmation of a massive quiescent galaxy at $z=4.53$ based on the Keck/MOSFIRE observation.
 We confirm a very large stellar mass and a very low star formation rate from the extensive SED fitting using both the photometry and spectrum.
 The estimated SFR is more than 1 dex below the star-forming main sequence at $z=4.5$.
-The star formation history of the galaxy inferred from the SED fitting suggests that the galaxy experienced a starburst at $z\sim5$ followed by rapid quenching with a timescale of $\sim 100\,\mathrm{Myr}$.
+The star formation history of the galaxy inferred from the SED fitting indicates rapid quenching with a timescale of $\sim 100\,\mathrm{Myr}$ from $z\sim 5$.

 To constrain physical drivers of the starburst and subsequent quenching, we compare the properties of this object with those of quiescent galaxies from the literature.
 The galaxy is one of the youngest quiescent galaxies from the formation redshift; this is an interesting object to understand the physical processes responsible for the suppression of star formation.
-The fact that the star formation timescale of the galaxy is comparable to the gas depletion timescale of SMGs at similar redshift indicates that the quenching is simply due to gas consumption.
+The fact that the quenching timescale of the galaxy is comparable to the gas depletion timescale of SMGs at similar redshift indicates that the quenching is simply due to gas consumption.
 Also, the observational excess of [O\,{ II}] indicates the existence of low-luminosity AGN.
-In addition, the galaxy is found to be located in the group environment including a companion galaxy within $2''$ (13 physical kpc).
+In addition, the galaxy is found to be located in the group environment including a companion galaxy at $2''$ (13 physical kpc).
 These findings suggest that gas depletion due to the starburst and/or AGN feedback triggered by galaxy-galaxy interactions or mergers may be responsible for quenching.

 In Figure \ref{fig:formz}, we can clearly say that we are approaching the formation epoch of the massive quiescent galaxies.
 This is an exciting redshift regime to directly unveil the quenching physics.
-Recent James Webb Space Telescope (JWST) observations confirm quiescent galaxies at these redshifts \citep{carnall_2023} as well as a large number of the quiescent galaxy candidates \citep{Valentino_2023,Carnall_2023_photo,long_2023}.
+Recent JWST observations confirm quiescent galaxies at these redshifts \citep{carnall_2023} as well as a large number of the quiescent galaxy candidates \citep{Valentino_2023,Carnall_2023_photo,long_2023}.
 Upcoming imaging and spectroscopic observations will place a more stringent constraint on the physical mechanism of quenching and detailed star formation history in the near future.

 \facilities{Keck:I (MOSFIRE)}